lvce-editor/update-worker/README.md

 # Update Worker

-Webworker for the menu functionality in LVCE Editor.
+Webworker for the update functionality in LVCE Editor.

 ## Contributing